Sacred cows are great but they don't feed anyone.

 Another concern is that the budgets that the salaries are paid from would likely diminish if the two boards combined.
 Many members of DAI are also chamber members.
 So either the combined group would lose dues revenue when people stopped paying dues to both organizations.
 One way to avoid that drop in revenue is to raise rates for membership.

-Page 2 of 2 - But that increase would not be tolerated very well by businesses who only belong to one group or the other.
+But that increase would not be tolerated very well by businesses who only belong to one group or the other.

 A transition to a director who oversees all three groups and an assistant would require at least a 50 percent increase in the investment for salaries from the groups.
 So any loss of revenue would be even more difficult to manage.